ClusterHQ/flocker/docs/using/installing/index.rst

 .. note::

-    Note that the VMs where you run the Flocker agents **must be provisioned through OpenStack** (that is, via Nova) in order for the Flocker OpenStack integration to be able to identify them and attach volumes to them.
+    For the Flocker OpenStack integration to be able to identify the VMs where you run the Flocker agents, and attach volumes accordingly, the VMs **must** be provisioned through OpenStack (via Nova).

 ..
 FLOC-2091 - Fix up this section.